-12.0 adverse planning proposals all necessary Local Authoric obtained.
+12.0 adverse planning proposals all necessary Local Authori obtained.
 No investigation of we consider such matters to 2000 may contain asbestos without a test.
-It is beyond t s, onerous burd ty consents, who of any contamir to be outwith the s in one or more the scope of thi ens, title restrictions or servitude rights.
-It is assumed that nich may have been required, have been sought and nation on, under or within the property has been made as a scope of this report.
-All property built prior to the year of its components or fittings.
-It is impossible to identify is inspection to test for asbestos and future occupants incerns then they should ask for a specialist to undertake 12.1 Market Value in present 135,000 One Hundred and Thirty Five Thousand Pounds

-12.1 Market Value in present condition (£): 135,000 One Hundred and Thirty Five Thousand Pounds 12.2 Market Value on completion of essential works (£):
+It is beyond VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
+It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
+No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
+All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
+It is impossible to identify without a test.
+It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.
+12.1 Market Value in present condition (£): 235,000 Two Hundred and Thirty Five Thousand Pounds 12.2 Market Value on completion of essential works (£):

 12.3 Suitable security for normal mortgage purposes?
-Yes 12.4 Date of Valua ation: 18/06/2025 Signature: gnature: Electronically Signed: 28822 23-2bd9cddd-6d9e Surveyor: Jonathan Combe BSc (Hon BSc (Hons) N /IRICS Date: 20/06/2025 Dunfermline Dunfermline - Allied Surveyors Scotland Ltd Office: 18a Dickson Street Tel: 01383 728 833 Dunfermline KY12 7SL Fax: email: dunfermline@allie dsurveyors scotland.com
+Yes 12.4 Date of Valua ation: 20/05/2025 Signature: Electronically Signed: 28773 39-2bd9cddd-6d9e Surveyor: Jonathan Combe BSc (Hons) N MRICS Date: 22/05/2025 Dunfermline Dunfermline - Allied Surveyors Scotland Ltd Office: fice: 18a Dickson Street Dunfermline KY12 7SL Tel: 01383 728 833 Fax: email: dunfermline@allie dsurveyorss scotland.com